 For purposes of International trade calculations, only one of any possible applicable City Type Codes will be printed as the City Spacer Code.
-A city may have a port, a road connection and be the site of a university all at once, but the type which will gain it the greatest Trade Value is the one that will be shown.
+A city may have a port, a road connection and be the site of a university all at once, but the type that gains it the greatest Trade Value is the one that will be shown.